songqiaoluckyvr/GameJame_0328/DeerAnimationAndSoundController.md

 - The controller initializes in the Idle state by default
 - Automatically adds an AudioSource component if not present on the GameObject
 - The AudioSource is used to play sound effects via PlayOneShot
-- Animation state transitions are handled by disabling all other states before enabling the desired one
+- The controller uses Animator.Play() to directly play animation states by name
+- The Jump animation is frozen at the end to prevent looping
+- The Spin animation plays for about 1 second and then returns to idle
 - The Die() method sets an internal flag to prevent any further animation changes
-- Logs warning messages when sound clips are not assigned and their corresponding methods are called
+- Logs warning messages when sound clips are not assigned